EtiennePinard/DartSudokuToolsLibrary/README.md

-# DartSudokuToolsLibrary
+# Dart Sudoku Tools Library
 A library made in dart to aid in the solving of sudokus and the generation of valid sudoku boards with unique solutions.

 ## How to use the library in your project
-- Download the source code and copy it into your project directory.
-- Clone the repo and add this to your pubspec.yaml
+Clone the repo and add this to your pubspec.yaml
 ```yml
   sudoku_tools:
     path: # Path to the clone of this repository